seoninja13/react-win-dir/docs/architecture/architecture-documentation.md

 7. **SEO Optimization**: Implement Next.js metadata API to ensure all pages have appropriate meta tags, titles, and descriptions.

-8. **Content Management**: While not using WordPress, ensure the content structure allows for easy updates and maintenance.
+8. **Content Management**: While not using WordPress, ensure the content structure allows for easy updates and maintenance through Supabase.

-Last Updated: May 10, 2025
+Last Updated: May 13, 2025 (Updated routing strategy to exclusively use App Router)